LinusMolin98/Healthy-Habits/README.md

 - Font awesome kit used (link) <<https://kit.fontawesome.com/3b20d96fa9.js,> <https://cdnjs.cloudflare.com/ajax/libs/font-awesome/6.0.0/css/all.min.css>
 - I got information about using multiple stylesheets from Stack-overflow while scouting for information.
 (Link here) <https://stackoverflow.com/questions/4284499/use-multiple-css-stylesheets-in-the-same-html-page>
 - Got information about how to make a background img follow the page size through https://www.webfx.com/blog/web-design/circular-images-css/
+- Introduced a video container in the tips.html, made it interactive with the help of css instead of Java, this was quite tricky but with the help from https://reintech.io/blog/creating-responsive-video-player-with-css i made it work.
+- They had the correct code wich i could use to make the video worked, so i used it and linked my own video file into it.

 ## Added a new css styleheet for the navbar
 - Reason for this is to make it as clean as possible, and not having any file overrun with information.